tangollama/cis411_lab2/labreports/LAB_INSTRUCTIONS.md

 # Step 6: Reflection / Feedback
 Complete the feedback section of the Lab report with responses to the following.
 1. Why would a containerized version of an application be beneficial if you can run the application locally already?
-2. If we have the ability to publish directory to Heroku, why involve a CI solution like CircleCI?
+2. If we have the ability to publish directly to Heroku, why involve a CI solution like CircleCI?
 What benefit does it provide?